picimako/intellij-live-templates/template_variable_functions/misc.md

 ## groovyScript("groovy code", arg1)

-Evaluates the provided Groovy script with optional input parameters.
+Executes the Groovy script passed as a string.

 ### Return a single value